kubernetes-sigs/kind/site/content/docs/user/working-offline.md

 Note that in an offline environment, in addition to preparing the node image, you also need to prepare HAProxy image in advance.

-Currently KIND uses `kindest/haproxy:2.1.1-alpine`, you can find the specific tag in the [loadbalancer source code][loadbalancer source code].
+You can find the specific tag currently in use at [loadbalancer source code][loadbalancer source code].